 The definition of podiatry is the care of the human foot, especially the diagnosis and medical and surgical treatment of foot disorders.
-The podiatric providers at Hennepin Healthcare have expertise in managing diseases, disorders or injuries related to the foot and ankle.
+The podiatric providers at Hennepin Healthcare have expertise in managing diseases, disorders and injuries related to the foot and ankle.

 What we treat: Foot and ankle